kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-01-cannot-connect-to-service/apix-01-03-404-not-found.md

     The files are considered different by jd if there are any differences between the files other than the order of Rules.

-4. Compare the Rules in the files with Rules present on the cluster.
+4. Compare Rules in the files with those present in the cluster.
 If the files are different, Oathkeeper Pods are out of sync.